Detailed CV

 Education and Professional Qualifications:

-- 2009 Professional Doctorate – Community Evaluation Practices, Dundee.
+- 2016 Professional Doctorate Community Learning and Development: Evaluation that Empowers, University of Dundee.

-- 2001/06 MSc Practitioner Research Studies: Becoming a Thriving Leader:
+- 2006 MSc Practitioner Research Studies: Becoming a Thriving Leader, University of Dundee

 - 1994 Managing in Voluntary and Non-profit Organisations, Open University.